lipro/lpn-doc-sphinx-primer/source/concepts/user-interfaces.rst

          In some situations you might not be clear about which option, :rst:role:`sphinx:menuselection` or :rst:role:`sphinx:guilabel`,
-         to use.
-GUIs in real life can sometimes be ambiguous.
+         to use. |GUI|\ s in real life can sometimes be ambiguous.
 The general rule is:

-         * Actual UI text will always receive :rst:role:`sphinx:guilabel` role unless the text could reasonably be understood to be part of a menu.
+         * Actual |UI| text will always receive :rst:role:`sphinx:guilabel` role unless the text could reasonably be understood to be part of a menu.
-         * If the actual UI text could be understood as a menu, :rst:role:`sphinx:menuselection` should be used.
+         * If the actual |UI| text could be understood as a menu, :rst:role:`sphinx:menuselection` should be used.

          These both render the same on output, so don't worry too much if